-- Ensure athlete eligibility list is accurate (middle/high school). - Collect all physicals (middle/high school). - Collect concussion information forms (middle/high school). - Collect heat and hydration forms (high school). - Communicate all injury reports to the athletic trainer and school nurse for proper care and documentation (middle/high school). - Conduct annual equipment inventory to meet reconditioning requirements. - Request and inform building administration and Coordinator of Health, Physical Education, Driver Education, and Athletics of major equipment needs. - Meet with athletes concerning locker room behavior, bullying and hazing policies, and report any infractions to Athletic Director or Assistant Principal of Athletics as well as School Principal. - Ensure proper locker room rule and behavior expectation (middle/high school). - Create a plan for locker room supervision and ensure all assistant coaches are aware of expectations (middle/high school) - Have an organized, and meaningful, and proactive plan each day to develop the skill level of all athletes on the team to eliminate idle time. - Involve as many students as reasonable in all competitive events. - Involve as many athletes in middle school, freshman, junior varsity teams and varsity competitions as game conditions allow. - Respond within 24 hours to all phone calls and within 48 hours to all emails during normal operating days. - Act as role models for your athletic teams. - Build character and prepare students for competition, as appropriate - Train scorers and timers for athletic contests.
+- Ensure athlete eligibility list is accurate (middle/high school). - Collect all physicals (middle/high school). - Collect concussion information forms (middle/high school). - Collect heat and hydration forms (high school). - Communicate all injury reports to the athletic trainer and school nurse for proper care and documentation (middle/high school). - Conduct annual equipment inventory to meet reconditioning requirements. - Request and inform building administration and Facilitator of Physical Education, Health, Athletics, and Student Wellness of major equipment needs. - Meet with athletes concerning locker room behavior, bullying and hazing policies, and report any infractions to Athletic Director or Assistant Principal of Athletics as well as School Principal. - Ensure proper locker room rule and behavior expectation (middle/high school). - Middle school and high school head coaches are required to provide their Athletic Director or Assistant Principal for Athletics and Activities a detailed before and after practice supervision plan prior to the first day of tryouts or practice. - Have an organized, and meaningful, and proactive plan each day to develop the skill level of all athletes on the team to eliminate idle time. - All practice sessions must end promptly by 8:30 p.m. - Involve as many students as reasonable in all competitive events. - Involve as many athletes in middle school, freshman, junior varsity teams and varsity competitions as game conditions allow. - Respond within 24 hours to all phone calls and within 48 hours to all emails during normal operating days. - Act as role models for your athletic teams. - Build character and prepare students for competition, as appropriate - Train scorers and timers for athletic contests. - Ensure that an administrator or school designee is in attendance at all athletic contests to maintain order.

-- Ensure that an administrator or school designee is in attendance at all athletic contests to maintain order. - Work with administration and the athletic trainer to report and submit accident reports to the Department of Safety, Security, and Risk Management within 48 hours whenever athletes are sent to the Emergency Room or if 911 has been called to provide assistance. - Report all incidents that may be criminal or have potential liability immediately to the Department of Safety, Security, and Risk Management. - Report inappropriate student behaviors during extracurricular activities to the Assistant Principal of Athletics and Activities.
+- Work with administration and the athletic trainer to report and submit accident reports to the Department of Safety, Security, and Risk Management within 24 hours whenever athletes are sent to the Emergency Room or if 911 has been called to provide assistance. - Report all incidents that may be criminal or have potential liability immediately to the Department of Safety, Security, and Risk Management. - If an athlete goes to see a physician for an injury or illness, a clearance note from the physician is required before the athlete is able to return to play or practice. - Report inappropriate student behaviors during extracurricular activities to the Assistant Principal of Athletics and Activities.
 If deemed necessary, the principal/designee may conduct a further investigation.
 Each offense shall be considered fully in determining reasonable corrective actions/disciplinary consequences.
 Recommendations regarding corrective actions/disciplinary consequences may be appealed to the principal.
-The decision of the building principal is final and not subject to appeal.
+The decision of the building principal is final and not subject to appeal. - No member school or group of individuals representing the school shall subject a student from another school to undue influence by encouraging him/her to transfer from one school to another for League activities. - Questions concerning heat/cold, cancellations, transportation, and/or scheduling should be brought to your Middle School Athletic Director, High School Assistant Principal for Athletics and Activities, or Building Principal.